KhushiV12/PHP-assignment/README.md

 # PHP-assignment
-This is assignments of php during Web Programming lectures.
+This are assignments of php during Web Programming lectures.